itmarvs/odin-recipes/README.md

-This will be the site and link for Lasagna Recipe.
+This will be the site and link for Lasagna Recipe and Adobo Recipe.
+Enjoy!